ckt1031/nodejs-config/apps/tsconfig/README.md

 This package is compatible with the following TypeScript and Node.js versions:

-- TypeScript: 4.0 or later
+- TypeScript: 4.0 or later (recommended: 4.9, before major version 5)
-- Node.js: Any version that supports TypeScript 4.0 or later
+- Node.js: Any version that supports the above TypeScript version

 **Updating to the latest version of this package is recommended for the best compatibility.**